DS2L/Proof-of-Phishing-Smart-Contracts/README.md

 ---
 ## Meaning of `hash1` and `hash2`

-- **`hash1`** — Represents the result of a transaction execution.
+- **`hash1`** — Represents the result of a testing transaction execution.
-  In this trace, the contract returns the user’s transferred funds and even adds `10000 wei` extra back to the user.
+  In this testing transaction, the contract returns the user’s transferred funds and adds `10000 wei` extra back to the user.

-- **`hash2`** — Represents the result of another transaction execution .
+- **`hash2`** — Represents the result of another testing transaction execution .
   In this case, the user’s funds are sent to another address controlled by the attacker.

 For the same phishing contract, changing certain fields ("GAS") results in **two different outcomes**: